eIDAS Regulation: Most important facts for companies and consumers.

 What does eIDAS stand for?

 The eIDAS Regulation ensures that people and businesses can use their own national electronic identification schemes (eIDs) to access services.
-It aims to facilitate commerce in the EU through harmonized laws, security, technical neutrality, and interoperability.
+It aims to facilitate commerce in the EU through harmonized laws, security, technical neutrality and interoperability.

-Often used terms in the eIDAS regulation
+Most used terms in the eIDAS regulation.